MaxAnderson95/Cmdlets_In_Your_Inbox/README.md

 1. Download and place the "Cmdlet a Day" folder somewhere on your machine.

 ### Generate a Random List of Commands
 1. First you're going to begin by creating the list of commands that the script will run though daily.
-This can be done manually or by using the "Generate Random List of Commands.ps1" script.
+This can be done manually or by using the "Generate Random List of Commands.ps1" script. *Note if you do this manually, the first line must say "START".
+See the output of the generator as an example.
 2. Open the "Generate Random List of Commands.ps1" script file in a text editor or the ISE.
 3. Start adding the list of Modules you'd like to pull commands from on line 3 and down inside the "Modules" array.
 4. Once complete, save and run the script.
 It will generate a txt file named "Commands_Random" in the same directory as the script file based on the modules specified.